Indiana Supreme Court

 |Sample Notice from the Court|

 This Notice is sent out to all individual borrowers in mortgage foreclosure actions (using the addressed, stamped envelope provided pursuant to the above Order).
-It informs the borrower of his or her right to a settlement conference and includes a tear-off “Request for Settlement Conference” to be remitted to the Court.
+It informs the borrower of his or her right to a settlement conference and provides specific information on how the borrower can request a settlement conference.

 |Order for Telephone Conference|

-This Order is issued after the borrower remits the “Request for Settlement Conference” and indicates that s/he would like to request a settlement conference.
-It requires the lender to initiate a telephone call to the borrower and Logistical Coordinator on a certain date/time to discuss and schedule the settlement conference.
+This Order is issued after the borrower indicates that s/he would like to request a settlement conference.
+It requires the lender to initiate a telephone call to the borrower and facilitator on a certain date/time to discuss and schedule the settlement conference.

 |Order for Settlement Conference (with a list of required documents)|